joergkrause/nyaf/docs/md/docs/lib/smart.md

 }
 ~~~

 In that example the component waits for the lifecycle events of *some-component* but will render everything else immediately.
-If *some-component* exposes `<li>` tags too, the could appear after the static ones.
+If *some-component* exposes `<li>` tags too, they could appear after the static ones.
 If the order matters, the `<n-finish>` element helps enforcing the execution order.